slsa-framework/slsa/docs/spec/v1.1/source-requirements.md

 -   **[Change history]** There exists a record of the history of changes that went into the revision.
 Each change MUST contain:
     -   The immutable reference to the new revision
     -   The identities of the proposer, reviewers (if any), and merger (if different to the proposer)
-    -   Timestamps of the reviews (if any) and submission
+    -   Timestamps of change submission.
+If a change is reviewed, then the change history MUST also include timestamps for any reviews.
     -   The change description/justification
     -   The content of the change
     -   The parent revisions.